jamesadhitthana/JadyTrack/README.md

 # Getting Started

 #### Notes:
-- On the web app, change the contents of <b>jadytrackfirebase.js</b> to your own API keys.
+- On the web app, change the contents of <b>jadytrackfirebase.js</b> to your own API k